shidhincr/prabeesh.github.io/source/_posts/2015-04-06-self-contained-pyspark-apllication.markdown

 ```
 this will give python interactive shell for spark.
 Enjoy Spark in Python also
 ###Stand alone PySpark Application
-One the [previous posts](/blog/2014/04/01/a-standalone-spark-application-in-scala/)mentions about stand alone Spark application in Scala.
+One the [previous posts](/blog/2014/04/01/a-standalone-spark-application-in-scala/) mentions about stand alone Spark application in Scala.
 In this post going to introduce how to write stand alone Python application/self contained PySpark application.
 Don't forget to build Spark using sbt assembly before going to start.
 To build Spark [refer this post](/blog/2014/10/31/install-apache-spark-on-ubuntu-14-dot-04/).
 Actually it is simple just add PySpark lib path in the system python path as follows
 ```
 cd ~